LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

 Let's now set up an Integration to transfer the user to a human agent in LiveEngage.
 This is called an Escalation.

-From the Conversation Builder, navigate back to the Integrations area.
+Return to your bot in Conversation Builder.
+Navigate to the Integrations area.

 Click the **+** icon in the bottom-left corner to create a new API with the following parameters.